This article assumes you've already exported your email within Mac Mail using the following article:

-- Now that the sub-folders are created, click the corresponding 'mbox' folder in the Import section.
-In this example, the 'mbox' folder under 'sub1' is clicked.
+- After the sub-folders are created, click the corresponding mbox folder in the Import section.
+In this example, the mbox folder under sub1 is clicked.

 - Highlight the emails in this folder and drag them into the new folder you just created.

-- Clicking the sub-folder, you can see the emails have been imported.
+- Click the sub-folder, where you can see the emails have been imported.